Day 285

 Unlike those around him, the psalmist writes, ‘My soul is consumed with longing for your laws at all times’ (Psalm 119:20).
 As he reads the Scriptures, he prays, ‘Open my eyes that I may see wonderful things in your law’ (v.18).
 This is a great prayer to pray when you study the Bible.
 We only understand what is revealed by the Spirit.

-Some of those around him are ‘bad neighbours’ who ‘maliciously gossip’ (v.23a, MSG).
-But God’s words are to him like ‘good neighbours’ (v.24, MSG).
+Some of those around him are ‘bad neighbors’ who ‘maliciously gossip’ (v.23a, MSG).
+But God’s words are to him like ‘good neighbors’ (v.24, MSG).
 He writes, ‘I’m absorbed in pondering your wise counsel.
 Yes, your sayings on life are what give me delight; I listen to them as to good neighbours!’ (vv.23b–24, MSG).

 Prayer